top of page

 Mission

-Nature School of York is a community dedicated to spirited learning, imagination, and outdoor adventures.
-Our approach is holistic as we focus on the growth of the whole child and foster a sense of belonging to and appreciation of the natural world.
+Nature School of York is a community dedicated to spirited learning, meaningful relationships, and outdoor adventures.
+Our approach is holistic as we focus on the growth of the whole child, foster a sense of belonging, and nurture an appreciation of the natural world.

 Why Nature School?